cocoOS/cocoOS/README.md

 Normally the scheduler will give the cpu to the highest priority task ready for execution.
 It is possible to choose a round robin scheduling algorithm by putting the following line in os_defines.h:

-#define ROUND_ROBIN
+# ROUND_ROBIN

-This will make the scheduler to scan the list of tasks and run the next found task in the ready state.
+When round robin is used, the scheduler to scan the list of tasks and run the next found task in the ready state ignoring the prio level of the tasks.